 Circle is a financial services company that started out as a platform for Bitcoin payments.
 Soon after, the company started to handle cryptocurrency exchanges and issued its own stablecoin, USDC.
 With the increasing popularity of the USDC, Circle IPO is highly anticipated.

 Circle was planning to go public via a special purpose acquisition company (SPAC) with Concord Acquisition Corp.
 However, they pushed the date back for allegedly uncontrollable reasons.
-That said, Circle will likely go public by the end of 2022.

 Below, you’ll find what you need to know about Circle IPO.